 (d) Your employer

-If you access Canva with an email address issued to you by your employer (either a business, non-profit or educational institution), and your employer has established an account with Canva (or is considering doing so), you acknowledge and agree that Canva may share your name, email, and the existence of your Canva account with your employer.
+If you access Canva with an email address issued to you by your employer (either a business, non-profit or educational institution), and your employer has established an account with Canva (or is considering doing so), you acknowledge that Canva may share your name, email, and the existence of your Canva account with your employer.
 If you do not use Canva in connection with your employment and do not wish for this information to be shared with your employer you can opt out at any time by emailing us at firstname.lastname@example.org.

 Summary: We might share limited information with your employer.